resbaz/nectar-cloud-lessons/Promotion/Intro_to_the_cloud.md

 #The NeCTAR Cloud - 001

-**Target Time:** +- 45 minutes

-**Overview** This talk is a high level introduction to the conceptual foundations, advantages, disadvantages, and the parts of the NeCTAR research cloud.
-If you understand these then you'll be far less likely to be bitten in your journey to the cloud: and given the scale and low price of the research cloud you will, most likely, be making that journey.

 ## Introduction

 I used to be such a doubter.
 I thought the cloud was all just was just marketing hype.
 After all, who would let their